Jessy Bulbo: Further albums (2010-)

 In 2011, she guest performed on "Dolor en los huevos", a song off Conejo en el sombrero by La Gusana Ciega; and "Buenas chambas", off Veo Muertos's Huele fresa.

-In 2015, she released Changuenonium via Masare Records, exploring different, Latin styles.
+In 2015, she released Changuenonium via Masare Records, exploring different Latin styles.
 She also guest performed again, this time on "Influenzombie", off El Monstruo son los Otros' Yo no soy el monstruo.

-On 13 August 2020, she performed the first of a series of shows on rooftops around Mexico City in order to support independent artists that were affected by the COVID-19 pandemic.
+On 13 August 2020, she performed the first of a series of shows on rooftops around Mexico City to support independent artists that were affected by the COVID-19 pandemic.

 Other interests and works

 In 2010, Bulbo starred in El lenguaje de los machetes, by Kytzia Terrazas, and wrote its original motion picture soundtrack.
 For her role, she was nominated for an Ariel Award for Best Actress.

 She has also authored a book, Rock Doll, published by Ediciones B.

-In 2017, Bulbo started nurturing an interest for baseball after watching the World Series.
+In 2017, Bulbo started nurturing an interest in baseball after watching the World Series.
 In 2021, she performed at Béisbal Rock!, a championship involving artists.
 She mostly plays as first basewoman.